-Matus Ferguson of Palette Architecture discusses how living in a micro-unit at ALTA+ influences his thinking about designing for small spaces.
+Architect Matus Ferguson sat down with Resource Furniture to describe how living in a micro suite at ALTA+ LIC influences his thinking about designing for small spaces.

-Our association with the competition introduced us to Matus Ferguson, a Project Manager with Palette who also happens to live in ALTA+, an all-inclusive co-living development in Long Island City.
-ALTA+ features two- and three-bedroom microsuites fully furnished with sofa wall beds and convertible coffee-to-dining tables from Resource.
-We sat down with Matus to ask how living with transforming furniture influences his work designing space-efficient housing.
+Matus is a resident at ALTA+, an all-inclusive micro-living development in Long Island City.
+ALTA+ features two- and three-bedroom micro-suites fully furnished with sofa wall beds and convertible coffee-to-dining tables from Resource Furniture.
+We sat down with Matus to ask him how living with transforming furniture influences his work designing space-efficient housing.

-I don’t think the co-living program at ALTA would be possible without kinetic, operable furniture, especially considering the size of my room.
+I don’t think life at ALTA would be possible without kinetic, operable furniture, especially considering the size of my room.
 Then again, when I think about the size of my room now, it’s really not that much smaller than some of my previous New York City apartments.

-Once you do that, there is a mental conversion, and it creates the feeling of more space — and that has been key to keeping me happy.
+Once you complete that transformation, there is a mental conversion that creates the feeling of more space — and that has been key to keeping me happy.
 You can just fold the bed up and you have an operable, height-adjusting coffee table.
 You can hide it under the couch, or it can be a coffee table, or it could be a desk.
-And it just makes the experience of living in this type of space so much more flexible and enjoyable.
+It just makes the experience of living in this type of space so much more flexible and enjoyable.

 After living in ALTA and using kinetic furniture, I feel more comfortable designing small spaces now.
-Having experienced co-living on this scale — in a large building with two roommates in my suite, and with a shared bathroom and shared kitchen and kinetic furniture in your own private bedroom — I can see how that can come together to actually give you a good deal of space and flexibility.
+Having experienced co-living on this scale — in a large building with two roommates in my suite, a shared bathroom and shared kitchen, and kinetic furniture in my own private bedroom — I see how these elements can come together to actually give you a good deal of space and flexibility.

-I actually put one [sofa wall bed] into a project.
-It’s a combination office and guest room — so the occupants can put up the bed and have a couch.
-Then, when their in-laws come over, they can pull out the Murphy bed and use that as a guest room.
+I actually put one [sofa wall bed] into a recent project.
+It’s a combination office and guest room.
+The occupants can put the bed up and have a couch; then, when their in-laws come to visit, they can pull out the Murphy bed and use that space as a guest room.

 Architectural Project Manager